-What Is the Real ID Act?
+What Is the REAL ID Act?

-Real ID Changes Timeline: When to Worry About Invalid IDs for Flying
+REAL ID Changes Timeline: When to Worry About Invalid IDs for Flying

-October 1, 2020: According to the DHS website, by this date “every air traveler will need a REAL ID-compliant license, or another acceptable form of identification, for domestic air travel” as well as to enter federal government buildings.
+May 7, 2025: According to the DHS website, by this date “every air traveler will need a REAL ID-compliant license, or another acceptable form of identification, for domestic air travel” as well as to enter federal government buildings.
 If by this date your state license is not a REAL ID compatible one, you will need to bring another form of ID to the airport, like a passport.

-How Do I Get a Real ID?
+How Do I Get a REAL ID?

 If you’re a non-citizen or you think getting your ID might be more complicated for any other reason, check the Department of Homeland Security’s DHS REAL ID FAQ page for more information on your particular case.

-Real ID vs. Passports
+REAL ID vs. Passports

-Does a Real ID Replace a Passport?
+Does a REAL ID Replace a Passport?

-The short answer: no. You’ll need a REAL ID at minimum for domestic travel come October 2020, and your passport can work in place of a REAL ID for domestic travel—but a valid passport will still be required for international travel.
+The short answer: no. You’ll need a REAL ID at minimum for domestic travel come May 2025, and your passport can work in place of a REAL ID for domestic travel—but a valid passport will still be required for international travel.
 So whether you have a REAL ID or not, a passport will always get you through airport security.
 And whether you have a REAL ID or not, a passport will always be required for international travel.